hyperledger-labs/nephos/README.md

 ### Unit tests

-Once you have all requirments installed, all the unit tests should pass:
+Once you have all requirments installed, all the unit tests should pass and provide full coverage:

-    PYTHONPATH=. pytest --cov=. --cov-report term-missing
+    PYTHONPATH=. pytest --ignore=./integration --cov=. --cov-report xml:coverage.xml --cov-report term-missing

+The integration tests should also pass:

+    PYTHONPATH=. pytest -x -s ./integration

 ## Usage